-§ 310 Renewal of Certification
+§ 310.
+Renewal of Certification.

-All interpreters must renew their certification every two years, from the date the interpreter was placed on the roster, by doing all of the following:
+All interpreters must renew their certification every two years from the date the interpreter was placed on the roster by doing all of the following:

-- (a) complete 16 continuing education (CE) units within the two-year compliance period.
-CE credits may be obtained by: taking training or skill development workshops sponsored by institutes and professional organizations; taking academic courses in accredited colleges or universities in areas relevant to court interpreting; presenting as faculty in courses, workshops or seminars on topics related to interpreting such as skill building, ethics, and professional issues; or teaching an academic course in an accredited college or university on a subject related to courts, legal interpreting, or their language of expertise.
-All CE units must be approved in advance by the program administrator. - (b) be free of any revocation or suspension under § 402 of these regulations or any similar sanction in any other jurisdiction. - (c) undergo a new criminal background check when applying for renewal.
+- (a) Complete 16 continuing education (CE) units within the two-year compliance period.
+CE units may be obtained by: taking training or skill development workshops sponsored by institutes and professional organizations; taking academic courses in accredited colleges or universities in areas relevant to court interpreting; presenting as faculty in courses, workshops, or seminars on topics related to interpreting such as skill building, ethics, and professional issues; or teaching an academic course in an accredited college or university on a subject related to courts, legal interpreting, or their language of expertise.
+All CE units must be approved in advance by the Interpreter Certification Program administrator. - (b) Be free of any revocation or suspension under § 402 (relating to suspension or revocation of certification and roster status) or any similar sanction in any other jurisdiction. - (c) Undergo a new criminal background check when applying for renewal.
 Interpreters who have been found guilty of a major felony or crime will be denied renewal of their credentials.
-Misdemeanor offenses will be evaluated on a caseby-case basis to determine if they constitute a violation of the Rules of Professional Conduct for Judiciary Interpreters. - (d) pay the renewal fee.
+Misdemeanor offenses will be evaluated on a case-by-case basis to determine if they constitute a violation of the Rules of Professional Conduct for Judiciary Interpreters. - (d) Pay the renewal fee.

-§ 311 Waiver and Reciprocity of Examination Requirements
+§ 311.
+Waiver and Reciprocity of Examination Requirements.

-(a) Interpreters certified in another Consortium member state.-- Any interpreter who has successfully completed all the requirements of the oral proficiency examination administered in accordance with the standards of the Consortium for State Court Interpreter Certification in another Consortium member state may apply for reciprocity.
-The interpreter must have obtained a minimum of 70 percent of all parts of the oral proficiency examination and obtain a letter from the state's program manager certifying the results.
-These interpreters must also comply with all additional program requirements.

-(b) Interpreters holding Federal or NAJIT certifications.-- Interpreters holding either the Federal Court Interpreter credential or the National Association of Judiciary Interpreters and Translators (NAJIT) certification will be granted reciprocity under the same conditions explained above with regard to other Consortium member states.
+- (a) Interpreters certified in another state that is a member of the National Center for State Courts (NCSC) Language Access Services Section.-Any interpreter who has successfully completed all the requirements of the oral proficiency examination administered in accordance with the standards of another NCSC Language Access Services Section member state may apply for reciprocity.
+The interpreter must have obtained a minimum of 80 percent in the multiple choice written exam and 70 percent in all parts of the oral proficiency examination and obtain a letter from the state's program manager certifying the results.
+These interpreters must also comply with all additional program requirements. - (b) Interpreters holding Federal certification.-Interpreters holding a valid Federal Court Interpreter credential will be granted reciprocity under the same conditions explained above with regard to other NCSC Language Access Services Section member states.
 These interpreters must also comply with all additional program requirements.